ircv3/ircv3-specifications/extensions/sts.md

 If the secure connection succeeds but an STS persistence policy is not present, the client SHOULD continue using the secure connection for that session.
 This allows servers to upgrade client connections without committing to a more permanent STS policy.

 Clients MUST NOT request this capability with `CAP REQ`.
 Servers MAY reply with a `CAP NAK` message if a client requests this capability.

+Servers MAY communicate changes to their STS persistence policy using the `CAP NEW` command provided by `cap-notify` or [capability negotiation 3.2](../core/capability-negotiation-3.2.html).
+Clients MUST store or update an STS policy for the hostname of a securely connected server if they receive a new STS capability notification.

 Servers MUST NOT send `CAP DEL` to disable this capability, and clients MUST ignore any attempts to do so.
 The mechanism for disabling an STS persistence policy is described in the `duration` key section.